Follow me on Twitter

 As long as the consequence matches the bad behavior, you're probably heading in the right direction.
 When Tanner jumped up to kiss a visitor this weekend, she appropriately turned her back on him.
 The behavior stopped after only a few tries.
 How often do your visitors know this excellent correction that involves no physical harm to either?

 Had Tanner been jumping with the intention to bite or attack (yeah, right!!
 Submissive Tanner?), my discipline would have been entirely different--on his side until he completely relaxed in her presence.
 That is how I know he is submissive to my visitor.
-Nothing cruel about it; it simply lets the dog what's what.
+Nothing cruel about it; it simply helps the dog understand what's what.

 Enough about behavioral issues; let's touch on Cesar's biggest bandwagon--exercise.
 The foundation of his soapbox is lots of exercise.
 He lists this as his number 1 most important technique.
 Why do you suppose that is?